 The Queensland Academy for Creative Industries is one of a set of three State High Schools developing senior students on their preferred pathways.
-Our students study towards an International Baccalaureate Diploma, and our campus offers a preferred pathway of subjects dedicated to the creative arts – including Music, Theatre, Visual Arts, and Film.
+Our students study towards an International Baccalaureate Diploma, and our campus offers a preferred pathway of subjects dedicated to the creative arts – including Music, Theatre, Visual Arts, Design Technology, and Film.

 By challenging current approaches to teaching and learning, the Academies enable students to learn from and with each other.
 The Academies – and the International Baccalaureate curriculum – promote a sense of team in which students are not competing for a finite number of top scores.